KeibiSoft/KeibiDrop/privacy.md

   - Top IPs by request count
   - Country of origin (based on IP geolocation)

 This data is not linked to personal identity and is **not shared or sold**.
-It exists so we can keep the service from turning into a spam tunnel.
+It exists so we can score `brownie points` and to protect against spam.

 If you don’t like this, you’re free to run your own relay or use a trusted one of your choosing.